jerusalemmoore/pic_editor/README.md

 # pic_editor
 image editing interface using cv2 and tkinter in python venv
 WORK IN PROGRESS
-this currently only changes image brightness
+this currently only changes image brightness/contrast

 Goals